-- From Domain Structure window in the Oracle WebLogic Server Administration Console, expand the Services node, then expand the JDBC node. - 2.
-Click Multi Data Sources.
-The Summary of JDBC Multi Data Source page appears. - 3.
-Click Lock and Edit. - Click New.
+1. From Domain Structure window in the Oracle WebLogic Server Administration Console, expand the Services node, then click Data Sources.

+The Summary of JDBC Multi Data Source page appears.

+- 2. Click Datasources, and then Create New Multi Data Source.

+- 3. Click Lock and Edit.

+- 4. Click New.